MOEAFramework/MOEAFramework/docs/fileFormats.md

 ```

 Reference sets, including those defined in the `pf/` folder, are also stored in this manner.
 However, for convenience,
-we recommend using the `loadReferenceSet` method, which loads the solutions into a `NondominatedPopulation`:
+we recommend using the `NondominatedPopulation.load` method:

 <!-- java:test/org/moeaframework/snippet/FileFormatSnippet.java [referenceSet] -->